Adblocking

 Whitelist

-The whitelist is a list of things not to block.
+The whitelist is a list of things not to block so that the adblocker doesn't break things.
 You can find existing lists to try to prevent false positives (blocking things that you don't want to be) and add to it over time.

 Pre-made whitelists: